siliwho/lazy-arduino/code.md

-# Understanding the Lazy-Arduino Codebase
+# Understanding the Lazy-Arduino Codebase (Detailed)

 ## Introduction

-Welcome to the code explanation for your Lazy-Arduino project!
-This document is designed to walk you through the entire codebase, from the high-level structure down to the details of each file.
-The goal is to give you a clear understanding of how the application works, enabling you to modify and build upon it.
+Welcome to the detailed code explanation for your Lazy-Arduino project!
+This document is designed to walk you through the entire codebase, from the high-level structure down to the details of each function and the library calls they use.

 The application is a terminal-based user interface (TUI) for interacting with Arduino boards using the `arduino-cli` command-line tool.
 It's built in C and uses the `ncurses` library to create the text-based interface.